DavidMaged04/CODINGSAMURAI/README.md

-# Online Quiz Application – Java Console Project
+# Simple Calculator – Java Console Application

 ## 📌 Project Overview

-This is a command-line Java application built as part of the Coding Samurai Internship Program (Batch A-47).
-It allows users to participate in a simple multiple-choice quiz and receive instant feedback along with their final score.
+This is a simple command-line calculator built in Java as part of the Coding Samurai Internship Program (Batch A-47).
+It allows users to perform basic arithmetic operations: addition, subtraction, multiplication, and division.

 ...